 In The Silent Landscape I mentioned how the naval officers and crew aboard HMS Challenger referred to their crew of onboard naturalists with the quasi-ironic homage ‘the Scientifics’.
 This reflected, then as now, a respect for science and also a certain wariness of its practitioners.

 These days you will sometimes see the term ‘nerds’ used to describe those who study science (largely, I suspect, as a result of the TV show The Big Bang Theory) but it is no longer the pejorative it used to be.
 Instead it connotes a certain respect as well as a slight bafflement that people can make a career out of the pursuit of knowledge for its own sake.
 On the other hand, that pursuit has given us a lot; medicines, communications, transport, space exploration as well as other, less wholesome outcomes.
-Anyhow, I like the name Scientifics so I have decided to collect my essays under the title A Satisfaction of Scientifics.
+Anyhow, as a homage to one of my favourite science essayists JBS Haldane and a nod to one of my favourite SF movies I have decided to collect my essays under the title POSSIBLE WORLDS@RELOADED.

 These essays are a bit different from what we might term my commercial writing – for magazines and the internet – in that they take as much time and space as is required to understand new developments in diverse fields of science.
 For I am not a specialist scientist, I am a generalist who seeks to tease-out general themes from specific lines of scientific research.
 And if you enjoy my rather irreverent writing style, then that can’t hurt either, Right?